Modeling a Pin-Cell¶

 uo2.add_nuclide('O16', 2.0)

 Now we need to assign a total density to the material.
-We'll use the set_density
+We'll use the set_density for this.

 uo2.set_density('g/cm3', 10.0)

 You may sometimes be given a material specification where all the nuclide densities are in units of atom/b-cm.
 In this case, you just want the density to be the sum of the constituents.
-In that case, you can simply run mat.set_density('sum')
+In that case, you can simply run mat.set_density('sum').

 With UO2 finished, let's now create materials for the clad and coolant.
-Note the use of add_element()
+Note the use of add_element() for zirconium.

 zirconium = openmc.Material(name="zirconium")